raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ---

-### every regular language can be recognized in O_n_ time
+### every regular language can be recognized in linear time

 Consider a finite-state recognizer that is deterministic, and without ε-transitions, exactly like the finite-state recognizers we compile from formal regular expressions.

 Such a recognizer begins in its start state, and only transitions from state to state when consuming a symbol.
 If it halts befoe consuming the entire sentence, it fails to recognize the sentence.
-If it does not halt when the sentence is complete, it will have performed _n_ transitions wwhere _n_ is the number of symbols in the sentence.
+If it does not halt when the sentence is complete, it will have performed _n_ transitions where _n_ is the number of symbols in the sentence.

 It cannot have performed more than _n_ transitions, because:

 1. It must consume a symbol to perform a transition, thanks to there being no ε-transitions, and;
 2. It can only perform one transition per symbol, thank to it being deterministic.

-Now, thanks to `powerset`, it may well consume exponentional **space** relative to the length of the longest sentence it recognizes.
+Now, thanks to `powerset`, it may well consume exponential **space** relative to the length of the longest sentence it recognizes.
 But it will only consume linear time.

 Many contemporary regex engines, on the other hand, use nondeterministic algorithms that consume much less space, but can exhibit high orders of polynomial time.
-There are a nunmber of reasons for this, including the requirement to support features that recognize non-regular languages (like balanced parentheses and palindromes).
+There are a number of reasons for this, including the requirement to support features that recognize non-regular languages (like balanced parentheses and palindromes).

 But we know that if a formal regular expression or regex describes a regular language, it is possible to execute it in linear time.
 And our code is the demonstration.